Sudensaaga/kuuhaukku/en-alisivut/index.md

 dia-1-kuva: img4.jpg
 dia-1-otsikko: Kuuhaukun Kennel
-dia-1-teksti: Kuuhaukun Kennel® has retained Old Line® breed for 40 years
+dia-1-teksti: Kuuhaukun Kennel® has retained the Old Line® breed for 40 years
               without mixing with competition or show line huskies.
 This is unique for a dog breed.

 dia-2-kuva: siperianhusky-koiravaljakko.jpg
 dia-2-otsikko: Old Line® Siberian Huskies
 dia-2-teksti: Kuuhaukun Kennel is Europe's oldest and the last Old Line® kennel.
 Kennel's purpose
-    is to retain the original traditional siberian husky.
+    is to conserve the original siberian husky, modeling the first siberian huskies in 1920s Alaska.

 dia-3-kuva: img2.jpg
 dia-3-otsikko: Arctic Sleddogs